jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 # The Solution
 I was a bit distraught.
 This was not going to work.
 Loss of intent with __Configurer__ is not much of an issue when only a few objects are created and assembled.
 But our Routing Rules structure was going to be many objects, and the loss of intent and comprehension was too extreme.

 I don’t remember when I had the Aha! moment when I realized I could describe the object organization via a script.
-From there, it was too much of a leap to a DSL.
+From there, it was not too much of a leap to a DSL.
 I was moving in reverse from what I have been writing all along in this Interpreter blog series.
 I had started with a design and worked my way back to a DSL.

 I wanted just enough of a DSL that would allow us to __glue__ together the functional behaviors in different combinations.
 Our DSL was going to look more like a script or a program and less like a [Specification](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html) or [REPL](https://jhumelsine.github.io/2024/04/30/interpreter-design-pattern-parser-implementation.html#repl).